It looks like you are using an out of date browser.

 Survivors of modern slavery and human trafficking are required to navigate complex systems, services and legislation at a time when they are most isolated and vulnerable.
 An Independent Modern Slavery Advocate (IMSA) works with the survivor to understand and navigate this landscape, while helping them to overcome barriers and empowering them to make informed decisions about their recovery.
 An IMSA is a trained expert who considers the survivor’s social needs and legal rights together.

-There is no accredited provision of independent advocacy for survivors of modern slavery and human trafficking in the UK today, despite this gap being well documented.
-The National Referral Mechanisms – Joining Efforts to Protect the Rights of Trafficked Person: A Practical Handbook, states: “Adult victims of trafficking should have an allocated advocate to provide individual support, needs and risk assessment, and act as a co-ordinating focal point for all involved professionals and services.
+The National Referral Mechanism – Joining Efforts to Protect the Rights of Trafficked Person: A Practical Handbook states: “Adult victims of trafficking should have an allocated advocate to provide individual support, needs and risk assessment, and act as a co-ordinating focal point for all involved professionals and services.
 The role of the independent advocate should be a recognized professional role, accredited or officially recognized by competent authorities, national authorities, law enforcement authorities and statutory social services.”

 1. The framework development (consultation and analysis)